jbock-java/jbock/README.md

 ````

 See [here](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/DeleteCommand_Parser.java)
 for the code this generates.
-And here's a screenshot of jbock in action:
+And here's a screenshot of the generated code in action:

 <img src="images/screenshot.png" alt="screenshot">